Trivia & Co.

 This time away from her business has helped her learn the importance of service and she has developed the personal philosophy of "staying grounded - understanding that the business can come or go.
 It may be gone tomorrow, but what matters is your happiness and what you do for others."

-- Sins of Commission And Omission (Gwen Moritz Editor's Note) 2 days ago
+- 'What If We're Wrong?'
+(Gwen Moritz Editor's Note) 7 days ago